brianloveswords/streamsql/README.md

 <a name="get-options"></a>
 #### <code>options</code>

 * `include`: Rows to select from the database.
-Any rows not in this list will not included.
+Any rows not in this list will not be included.
 Note, the primary key will **always** be included.
 By default, everything listed in `table.fields` will be included.
 * `exclude`: Rows in this list will not be selected from the database.
 If both `include` and `exclude` are defined, `include` is always preferred
 * `relationships`: Either boolean or a set of relationship definition.
 * `sort`: Can be one of three forms: